siddhu1919/Realtime-Violence-Detection_Using-DeepLearning-OpenCV-Streamlit/README.md

 ### 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://your-repository-link.com/violence-detection/issues).
+Feel free to check .

 ---

 ### 💖 Support

 Loved this project?
-Consider giving it a ⭐ on [GitHub](https://your-repository-link.com/violence-detection) and sharing it with your friends!
+Consider giving it a ⭐ on [GitHub](git clone https://github.com/siddhu1919/Realtime-Violence-Detection_Using-DeepLearning-OpenCV-Streamlit.git) and sharing it with your friends!

 ---

-<p align="center">Made with ❤️ and 🚀 by <a href="your-profile-link.com">Your Name</a></p>
+<p align="center">Made with ❤️ and 🚀 by <a href="your-profile-link.com">S I D D H A R T H .
+G .
+S I N G H</a></p>